Assassin's Creed IV: Black Flag: PETA criticism

+Future

 Series continuation

 The year following Black Flags release saw two sequel titles released.
 Assassin's Creed Unity, set in Paris during the French Revolution and featuring a new storyline and characters, was released worldwide on PlayStation 4, Windows, and Xbox One, on November 11, 2014.
 Assassin's Creed Rogue, set during the French and Indian War in North America in the decade leading up to the events of Assassin's Creed III, features several returning characters from both titles, including Haytham Kenway and Adéwalé.
 It was released worldwide on PlayStation 3 and Xbox 360 on November 11, 2014, and on Windows on March 10, 2015.

 A planned multiplayer expansion for Black Flag, designed to build upon the game's expansive naval system, entered development at Ubisoft Singapore in late 2013.
 As work progressed, Ubisoft decided to turn the expansion into a standalone spin-off game, initially titled Black Flag Infinite before it was renamed to Skull and Bones; this was in part due to its initial technology becoming outdated.
 Development of the game was troubled, with the project undergoing multiple changes in direction.
-This caused it to exceed its initial budgets and suffer numerous delays.
-Skull and Bones would eventually release on February 16, 2024, for PlayStation 5, Xbox Series X/S and Windows.
+This caused it to exceed its initial budget and suffer numerous delays.
+Skull and Bones was eventually released on February 16, 2024, for PlayStation 5, Xbox Series X/S and Windows.

+Remake

+In early 2025, a remake of the game was rumored to be in development.
+Ubisoft CEO Yves Guillemot has also confirmed that it will be remaking more older Assassin's Creed games in the future.
+In March 2026, Ubisoft confirmed that the remake, titled Assassin's Creed Black Flag Resynced, was in development.
+A showcase was held on April 23, 2026, which confirmed that the 2013 modern-day storyline, the multiplayer mode, and the Freedom Cry DLC would not be carried over to the remake.
+However, it would feature improved visuals, a dynamic weather system, three additional officers to recruit, and new side quests.
+The remake was released on July 9, 2026 for the ninth generation of consoles and PC.